About Green Teas and Matcha Green Tea

 WITH FOOD: Sprinkle on top of your cooled oatmeal or applesauce.

-IN A BOWL: Add 6 oz. hot water to a bowl, then whisk in one teaspoon of local raw honey and 2 tablespoons of Almond Milk.
+IN A BOWL: Add 6 oz. very warm water to a bowl, then whisk in one teaspoon of local raw honey and 2 tablespoons of Almond Milk.
 Whisk in 1/2 tsp.
 Matcha powder and enjoy reverently…ceremonial-style.

 Click here to shop our Organic Matcha Green Tea Powder and Tools